Be sure your cosmetic products comply with U.S. and FDA regulations.

 Alternative suggestions: If you don't have expertise in the Cosmetic Industry consider using consultants.
 Some can act as your marketing and product development staff.
 Some specialize in technical, formulation and regulatory issues.
 Some, called Full Service Development Companies can put together an entire line of products using their knowledge and experience, and will arrange for everything from formulation development to the final package.

 Special note on Fragrances: To produce a custom fragrance in small quantities is a difficult task.
 You must first work with one of the essential oil houses who will blend the ingredients according to your guidelines.
 Then you must locate a filler who will do the rest of the steps necessary to bring the essential oils into a finished product like a perfume, cologne, etc.

 Accessories and Displays: Accessories such as brushes, applicators, etc. as well as counter displays, tester displays, can be bought in both small and large quantities.

 If you are thinking about starting your own cosmetics line, and would like to receive quotations for your ingredients, packaging, labels, etc, please browse the categories in the left menu and contact the companies in the appropriate category.
-This would be a starting point to learn about cosmetic labs in nyc.
+This would be a starting point to learn about independent fda cosmetic and otc labs north carolina.

 If you want to advertise your cosmetics company, you can sign up below, for free, and get a listing in one of our supplier categories.
-This way you will be able to find you when they search for "cosmetic labs in nyc".
+This way you will be able to find you when they search for "independent fda cosmetic and otc labs north carolina".